solana-foundation/solana-improvement-documents/proposals/0163-lift-cpi-caller-restriction.md

 All other existing programs, which dynamically call whatever is passed in a specific instruction account will have to be updated and redeployed to benefit from the lifting of the restriction.
-Otherwise they remain unaffected the way they are.